Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Andorra and from Madrid.
+I'm losing my edge to the kids from Seychelles and from Shanghai.

 But I was there.